 The model used here is of a neuron described in the book, Dynamical Systems in Neuroscience: The Geometry of Excitability and Bursting by Izhikevich, is not based upon biophysical parameters but is a simple model that faithfully reproduces all the neurocomputational dynamical features of the neuron.
 The model is a two-dimensional systems having a fast voltage variable v and a slower “recovery” variable u, which may describe activation of the K+ current or inactivation of the Na+ current or their combination.
 The simple model to reproduce spiking and bursting behavior of many known types of neurons is described by a pair of differential equations

 Those two equations make up a model called a Quadratic Integrate-and-fire neuron.
-It is implemented in this Delphi code:
+The downloadable simulater is implemented in this Delph with this code:

 Vout := Vin + tau * (k * (Vin - Vr) * (Vin - Vt) - Uin + i) / CAP; Uout := Uin + tau * a * (b * (Vout - VRest) - Uin); if Vout >= vpeak then begin Vout := c; Vin := vpeak; // Reset the membrane Uout := Uout + d; // Reset the recovery variable end;